Crawler traps hurt a crawler’s ability to explore your website, hurting the crawling- and indexing process and ultimately your rankings.

 If using the robots.txt file is not an option for some reason, you can set up URL parameter handling in Google Search Console and Bing Webmaster Tools as well.

-In SEO, dynamically inserted content is content that’s inserted using the URL.
-Words from the URL are used to populate the page.
+One way to dynamically insert content in a page is to insert it through words from the URL.
 This is very tricky, because search engines can then find a lot of pages with low-quality content.

 Let’s use an example to illustrate this crawler trap.